TechnicallyPhillyGroups/technicallyphillygroups.github.com/index.md

 tab: home
 ---

-Technically Philly Groups (TPG) is a Pennsylvania non-profit corporation (though *not* a 501(c)(3)), dedicated to supporting the many  technology users groups in the Philadelphia metropolitan area.
+Technically Philly Groups (TPG) is a Pennsylvania non-profit corporation, dedicated to supporting the many  technology users groups in the Philadelphia metropolitan area.

 TPG is a *meta-group*, organized in 2011 to lighten the load of running our user groups (by sharing venues and sponsors), to promote the cross-pollination